gip200/gip200-appsec1/Reports/gip200-AppSec-Lab1-Part1.md

 **

-Not fully completed - we know from discussion the 64-bit registers need to be found using (R) like rbp instead of ebp.
+Similar to the previous exploit, we can use GDP to find the associated stack pointer and buffer values, however, we know from discussion the 64-bit registers need to be found using (R) like rbp instead of ebp.
+We run operations on the stack-L3 script.

 Here we comparitively see the offset of 208 for this 64-bit instance, with the stack pointer at 0x7fffffffd960.
+Utilizing this information, we are able to craft the appropriate exploit-64.py file to produce the badfile for stack-L3.
+We are able to then run the stack-L3 code and acquire root shell as per figure 5a.

     nyuappsec@ubuntu:~/AppSec1/Part1/code$ gdb stack-L3-dbg